 I'm hesitant to add a Linux signal handler to our code.
 This is really a process mechanism and should go into our sample applications.
 Putting a signal handler into the exiv2 library doesn't feel good.
 We could obliterate/defeat signal handlers installed by applications.
 Comments Welcome.

-#9 Updated by Nicolas THOMASSON about 1 year ago
+#9 Updated by Nicolas THOMASSON over 1 year ago

 You are right, signal management is application responsibility (digikam, exiv2 cli,...) and should not be part of libraries.

 I sent you this link because I thought there was no way to prevent the segmentation fault other than handling the signal.

 Since there is a classical way to prevent the fault, I strongly prefer the kind of correction you made in this patch.
 Using signal handler should only be used in last resort or inside the final application for safety/specific reasons.